How Exchange and Microsoft Teams interact

 For the full Teams experience, every user should be enabled for Exchange Online, SharePoint Online, and Microsoft 365 Group creation.

 Users hosted on Exchange Online or Exchange Dedicated vNext can use all the features of Teams.
 They can create and join teams and channels, create and view meetings, call and chat, modify user profile pictures (if the Outlook on the web mailbox policy allows them to do so), and add and configure connectors, tabs, and bots.
+For a more comprehensive list of available features, see the table below.

 Users hosted on Exchange Online Dedicated (Legacy) must be synchronized to Azure Active Directory on Microsoft 365 or Office 365.
 They can create and join teams and channels, add and configure tabs and bots, and make use of the chat and calling features.
-However, they can't modify profile pictures, manage meetings, access outlook contacts, or manage connectors.
+However, they cannot modify profile pictures, manage meetings, access outlook contacts, or manage connectors.

 The following table provides a helpful quick reference to feature availability based on the Exchange environment.